On the quantum chromatic number of Hamming and generalized Hadamard graphs: Introduction

+Much effort has been devoted to the separation between classical and quantum chromatic numbers.
+For small graphs, Man\v{c}inska and Roberson \cite{MancinskaRoberson2016} identified a graph on $14$ vertices exhibiting $\chi_Q(G) < \chi(G)$, which Lalonde \cite{lalonde2025quantum} later proved to be the smallest such instance.

+For infinite families, the Hadamard graphs $\varOmega_n$ (where $n$ is a multiple of $4$) provide a striking example of exponential quantum advantage \cite{avis2006quantum}.
+In these graphs, the vertices correspond to $\pm 1$-vectors of length $n$, and two vertices are adjacent if and only if their vectors are orthogonal.
+They can be regarded as binary Hamming graphs $H(n, 2, n/2)$.
+In 1999, Brassard et al. \cite{brassard1999cost} showed that $\chi_Q(\varOmega_n) \leq n$ when $n$ is a power of $2$; this result was subsequently extended to arbitrary $n$ divisible by $4$ by Avis et al. \cite{avis2006quantum} in 2006.
+In contrast, Frankl and R\"odl \cite{frankl1987forbidden} demonstrated that the classical chromatic number is exponentially larger.
+Furthermore, when $n = 4p^k$ with $p$ being a prime, the independence number $\alpha(\varOmega_n)$, as determined by Frankl \cite{frankl1986orthogonal} and Ihringer, Tanaka \cite{ihringer2019independence}, yield an explicit lower bound for the classical chromatic number $\chi(\varOmega_n)$.

+It is challenging to determine the exact value of $\chi_Q(G)$.
+Ji \cite{ji2013binary} proved that computing the quantum chromatic number for general graphs is NP-hard.
+Man\v{c}inska et al. \cite{mancinska2014graph} utilized the Lovász theta function to prove $\chi_Q(H(n,2,n/2)) = n$, a result later re-derived via spectral arguments \cite{wocjan2019spectral, mcnamara2024exact}.
+For a long time, Hadamard graphs were the only non-trivial family with a known quantum chromatic number.

-Very recently, Cao, Feng, and Tan \cite{cao2024quantum} determined the quantum chromatic number of another family of binary Hamming graphs, namely $H(4t-1,2,2t)$, which forms another known infinite family of graphs with an explicitly determined quantum chromatic number.
-In their work, they established an upper bound on $\chi_Q(H(n,2,d))$ for all $d \geq\frac{n}{2}$, while leaving the case $d < \frac{n}{2}$ as an open problem.
+Very recently, Cao, Feng, and Tan \cite{cao2024quantum} determined the quantum chromatic number of another family of binary Hamming graphs, specifically $H(4t-1,2,2t)$, thereby identifying another infinite family with determined quantum chromatic numbers and exponential separation between quantum and classical chromatic number.
+In their work, they established an upper bound on $\chi_Q(H(n,2,d))$ for all $d \geq n/2$, while leaving the case $d < n/2$ as an open problem.

+There are rare examples of graph families exhibiting determined quantum chromatic numbers and an exponential separation from the classical chromatic numbers.
+This scarcity motivates the further study of quantum chromatic numbers.
+The following research problems are of particular interest: \begin{itemize} \item Construct graphs where the quantum chromatic number is strictly less than the classical chromatic number.
+For instance, it is known that $\chi_Q(\varOmega_n) = n$ when $4|n$, whereas $\chi(\varOmega_n) \ge (1+\varepsilon)^n$.